Higher order cumulants of transverse momentum and harmonic flow in relativistic heavy ion collisions: Correlations of global observables in an event

 The covariance in the numerator of the correlation coefficient (\ref{eq:rhodef}) is a three particle correlators, but the variance of the flow harmonic (\ref{eq:varvn}) is a four particle correlator.
 The experimental estimators for covariance and the variances in (\ref{eq:rhodef}) involve up to three or four sums over particles in the event, with self-correlations excluded \cite{Bozek:2016yoj}

 The results for the transverse momentum-elliptic flow correlation coefficient $\rho(p_T,v_2^2)$ are shown in Fig. \ref{fig:rho2}.
-The simulated correlation coefficients are qualitatively similar to the experimental data of the ATLAS Collaboration \cite{ATLAS:2021kty}.
+The simulated correlation coefficients present a qualitatively similar trend to the experimental data of the ATLAS Collaboration \cite{ATLAS:2021kty}.
 In particular, the correlation coefficient $\rho(p_T,v_2^2)$ decreases in the most central collisions, and in peripheral collisions the correlation coefficient changes sign.

+It should be noted that the change of sign of $\rho(p_T,v_2^2)$ happens in the simulation for more central collisions than in the data.
 The measured correlation coefficient for the triangular flow $\rho(p_T,v_3^2)$ is small and is shown in Fig.\ref{fig:rho3}.
 The simulation does not fully describe this feature of the experimental data.
+The discrepancies observed between the data and simulations results for $\rho(p_T,v_n^2)$ may indicate that some physics of the dynamics in the model or some essential correlations in the initial state are missing.
+At very low multiplicities some correlations may be due to non-flow contributions and/or the initial flow, but it is difficult to explain why a significant discrepancy for $\rho(p_T,v_2^2)$ is visible also for mid-central collisions.

 The correlation between the average transverse momentum and the flow harmonics is partially due to correlations of those quantities with the event multiplicity.
 The experimental data is presented in narrow bins of centrality, where this effect is reduced.
 The dependence of the variance or covariance of studied observables on the fluctuations of a third variable, e.g. the multiplicity, can be taken into account by calculating the partial variance or covariance \cite{Olszewski:2017vyg}.
 The partial correlation coefficient